GiorgiZanqaidze/covid_questionare_private/README.md

 ## getting Started

 1\.
-First of all you need to clone E Space repository from github:
+First of all you need to clone Covid Questionaire repository from github:

 ```sh
 git clone https://github.com/RedberryInternship/giorgi-zanqaidze-covid-questionaire
 ```

 2\.
-Next step requires you to run _composer install_ in order to install all the dependencies.
+Next step requires you to run npm install in order to install all the dependencies.

 ```sh
 npm install